 Social Jukebox has a basic version that is free.
 It allows you to connect one social platform to your account and have two jukeboxes with 300 total posts.

-I used the free version for a long time, but as I’ve increased my content finally decided to do the paid version.
+I used the free version for a long time, but as I’ve increased my evergreen campaigns, I’ve finally decided to do the paid version.

 I recommend starting out with the free version.
-Set up some of your evergreen content for regular tweeting and see if it works within your social media marketing plan.
+Set up your evergreen campaigns for regular tweeting and see if it works within your social media marketing plan.

 Eventually, I’ll need to use full-blown social media sharing platform that can handle all of my social streams, but for now, I’ve chosen to use Social Jukebox, Tailwind, and Boardbooster.
 For a small blogger, it seems to be a good mix of inexpensive products with the functionality I need.